The catalog is updated at least once a year. Updated 01/2018

 Sara Webb was Marion Rosen’s first student in 1972 and is her close colleague today.
 She has many years experience teaching Rosen Method in Berkeley and in Scandinavia.
 She has been the Executive Director of the Berkeley Center since it was founded in 1983 and is also on the faculty of the California Institute of Integral Studies in San Francisco, in the Women’s Spirituality Department.

-No minimum level of education is specified.
-An application and interview are required in which previous educational background in physical therapy, psychotherapy, massage, dance, and personal growth are considered.
+A minimum level of education of graduation from high school is required.
+A high school diploma or equivalent must be submitted.
+An application form and an interview with one of the faculty are also mandatory; previous educational background in physical therapy, psychotherapy, massage, dance, and personal growth are considered during the interview.
 Applicants must complete a Rosen Method Introductory Workshop or 8 Rosen Method sessions as a prerequisite for the bodywork training program.
 No credit toward the minimum certification requirements is given for previous educational experience.

 It is expected that students will be on time and will attend classes regularly.
 More than four absences will result in students having to make up class time by taking private supervisions and bodywork sessions or by repeating the course.
 More than five absences in the weekly class or one day in an intensive will mean that the student does not receive credit for the course.